Contact us whenever you need it!

 Mont.
 Code Anno., § 17-1-502: "Dedicated revenue provision" means an administrative or legislative action that allocates the revenue from a tax, fee, assessment, or other source to an account in the state special revenue fund, as described in 17-2-102, or to a local government.

-In the legal context, a provision is a stipulation within a legal document or in a specific law.
-This can also be known as a clause, contract clause, or contract provision.
-However, in accounting, provisions refer to any profits allocated for a specific purpose or expense.
+In legal terms, a provision is a specific requirement or rule within a legal document or law, also known as a contract clause.
+In accounting, it refers to profits set aside for particular expenses.

 Legal provisions are usually included in a contract or other type of legal agreement to protect the interests of the parties involved.
 Read on below to learn how provisions work in the context of the law and to see relevant examples.